Beast (Marvel Comics): Return to X-Men

 Hank soon resumes wearing his old costume, but now no longer has need for a mask.
 During the events of Inferno, Beast, along with the rest of X-Factor team up with the X-Men and various other heroes to fight the evil forces invading the city; eventually, they manage to stop a portal between Limbo and Earth from remaining open and peace returns for the survivors.
 Soon after Inferno ends, the X-Tinction Agenda takes place where Genosha wants to punish various mutants for war crimes on their island.
 Here, Beast plays yet another key role.
 Shortly after the crisis ends, X-Factor switches costumes once more; Cyclops, Jean, and Iceman all wear identical costumes, while Beast returns to wearing trunks, and Archangel sticks to his old costume he received from Apocalypse.

-Towards the end of X-Factor's career, they battle the Shadow King during the Muir Island Saga.
+Towards the end of this iteration of X-Factor, they battle the Shadow King during the Muir Island Saga.
 The final battle leaves Professor Xavier disabled again, which results in X-Factor rejoining the X-Men.

 Studying the Legacy Virus

 One of Beast's greatest challenges emerges with Stryfe's fatal Legacy Virus.
 Hank is already despondent, as he is turning thirty and questions his life accomplishments.
 His frustrations are further compounded when Professor Xavier and Moira MacTaggert did not ask for his assistance with the Legacy research, but it turns out Xavier is just giving him his privacy.
 Perusing their data, Hank learns the problem is more difficult than he had initially imagined.
 Hank has always believed that, given time, he could solve any problem; the Legacy Virus becomes his obsession.
 He goes as far as making an unethical decision in giving Mister Sinister information on the virus, since he has more resources and fewer morals to inhibit him.

 A turning point comes when Dark Beast finishes some of the formula, occasionally prying more information from Hank whom he imprisoned and replaces for a while.
-The most critical step toward a solution (other than when Beast individually finds the cure without acknowledgement) comes when Dr. MacTaggert discovers Mystique's irresponsible manipulation of virus strains.
+The most critical step toward a solution (other than when Beast individually finds the cure without acknowledgement) comes when MacTaggert discovers Mystique's irresponsible manipulation of virus strains.
 The cure is incomplete and it takes Beast to design the final cure.
-Based on Moira's notes, Beast concocts the anti-virus to much elation, but it soon is repaid with a heavy toll—Colossus chooses to sacrifice his life to release the remedy.
+Based on Moira's notes, Beast concocts the anti-virus to much elation, but when it is revealed that its use requires a mutant to die, Colossus chooses to sacrifice his life to release the remedy.

 After mourning the loss of a teammate, Hank briefly leaves the school with Storm and her X-Treme X-Men team in search of Destiny's diaries.
 After an attack by Vargas that leaves Psylocke dead, Beast is gravely injured and returns to the institute.